warewulf/warewulf/userdocs/contents/grub.rst

   }

-As the tFTP server is independent of warewulf, the `shim` and `grub` EFI binaries for the tFTP server are copied from the container defined in the `default` profile.
+As the tFTP server is independent of warewulf, the `shim` and `grub` EFI binaries for the tFTP server are copied from the host on which warewulf is running.
 This means that for secure boot the distributor e.g. SUSE of the container in the `default` profile must match the distributor of the container which then also must be signed by the SUSE key.